-All Notes that are redeemed, all Coupons that are paid and all Talons that are exchanged will immediately be cancelled (together, in the case of Definitive Bearer Notes, with all unmatured Coupons and Talons attached thereto or surrendered therewith at the time of redemption or cancellation).
-All Notes so cancelled shall be forwarded to the Fiscal Agent or, as the case may be, the Registrar and cannot be reissued or resold.
+All Notes that are redeemed, all Coupons that are paid and all Talons that are exchanged shall immediately be cancelled (together, in the case of Definitive Bearer Notes, with all unmatured Coupons and Talons attached thereto or surrendered therewith at the time of redemption or cancellation).
+All Notes so cancelled cannot be reissued or resold and (if such cancellation is for the full amount thereof) the applicable Note certificate shall be forwarded to the Fiscal Agent or, as the case may be, the Registrar for cancellation.

-In addition, the Issuer or any of its Subsidiaries may, as described in Condition 8.6, surrender to any Paying Agent any Notes, together (in the case of Definitive Bearer Notes) with all Coupons or Talons (if any) relating to them or surrendered with them, and such Notes, Coupons or Talons shall, to the extent that the Issuer indicates in writing the same to the relevant Paying Agent, be cancelled by the Paying Agent to which they are surrendered.
+In addition, the Issuer or any of its Subsidiaries may, as described in Condition 8.6, surrender to any Paying Agent any Notes (or notify the Fiscal Agent and, in the case of Registered Notes, the Registrar of any beneficial interests in a Global Note to be so cancelled), together (in the case of Definitive Bearer Notes) with all Coupons or Talons (if any) relating to them or surrendered with them, and such Notes (or beneficial interests therein), Coupons or Talons shall, to the extent that the Issuer indicates in writing the same to the relevant Paying Agent, be cancelled by the Paying Agent to which they are surrendered.
+All Notes so cancelled cannot be reissued or resold.